Fantastic Universe: Publication history

-The early 1950s saw dramatic changes in the world of U.S. science fiction publishing.
-At the start of 1949, all but one of the major magazines in the field were in pulp format; by the end of 1955, all had either ceased publication or switched to digest format.
+The early 1950s saw dramatic changes in the world of U.S. science fiction (sf) publishing.
+At the start of 1949, all but one of the major magazines in the field were in pulp format; by the end of 1955, almost all sf magazines had either ceased publication or switched to digest format.
 This change was largely the work of the distributors, such as American News Company, who refused to carry the pulp magazines since they were no longer profitable; the loss of profitability was in turn associated with the rise in mass-market science fiction publishing, with paperback publishers such as Ace Books and Ballantine Books becoming established.
 Along with the increase in science fiction in book form came a flood of new U.S. magazines: from a low of eight active magazines in 1946, the field expanded to twenty in 1950, and a further twenty-two had commenced publication by 1954.

-Fantastic Universe published its first issue in the midst of this publishing boom.
-The issue, published in digest format, was dated June–July 1953, and was priced at 50 cents.
-This was higher than any of its competition, but it also had the highest page count in the field at the time, with 196 pages.
-The initial editorial team was Leo Margulies as publisher, and Sam Merwin as editor; this was a combination familiar to science fiction fans from their years together at Thrilling Wonder Stories, which Merwin edited from 1945 to 1951.
-The publisher, King-Size Publications, also produced The Saint Detective Magazine, which was popular, so Fantastic Universe enjoyed good distribution from the start—a key factor in a magazine's success.
-The first issue included stories by Arthur C. Clarke, Philip K. Dick, and Ray Bradbury.
-According to Donald Tuck, the author of an early SF encyclopaedia, the magazine kept a fairly high quality through Merwin's departure after a year, and through the subsequent brief period of caretaker editorship by Beatrice Jones.
-Margulies took over the editor's post with the May 1954 issue.
+Fantastic Universe was launched in the midst of this publishing boom.
+The publisher was King-Size Publications, founded by Leo Margulies and H. L. Herbert.
+Margulies had been in the pulp industry since 1932, having worked for Frank Munsey and then for Beacon Magazines, where he had had overall responsibility for all their titles, including several sf pulps such as Startling Stories and Thrilling Wonder Stories.
+The first issue of Fantastic Universe was in digest format, dated June–July 1953, and priced at 50 cents.
+This was higher than any of the competing magazines, but it also had the highest page count in the field at the time, with 192 pages.
+The initial editorial team was Leo Margulies as publisher, and Sam Merwin as editor; this was a combination familiar to science fiction fans from their years together at Thrilling Wonder Stories, which Merwin had edited from 1945 to 1951.
+King-Size Publications also produced The Saint Detective Magazine, which was popular, so Fantastic Universe enjoyed good distribution from the start—a key factor in a magazine's success.
+Merwin left after three issues, and after a brief period in which Beatrice Jones was editor, Margulies took over as editor with the May 1954 issue.